Connic

 Off-Topic or Harmful Output

 Your billing support agent starts giving medical advice.
 Your internal assistant generates toxic content.
-Without output checks, there is no safety net between the model's response and the end user.
+Without output checks, there's no safety net between the model's response and the end user.

 Connic Guardrails address all of these.
 They run as a configurable layer around your agent, inspecting content in real time and taking action before damage is done.